KRFOSS/kali-docs/usb/live-usb-install-with-windows/index.md

 ![](Rufus2.png)

 _Note: If you select "DD Image" option, you can create another partition on the USB drive, allowing you to use the rest of the space.
-Start -> Run (Windows + R) -> `diskmgmt.msc` -> Locate the USB drive -> Right click in "Unallocated" -> New Simple Volume -> Follow the rest of the wizard with next, next, next..._
+Start -> Run (Windows + R) -> `diskmgmt.msc` -> Locate the USB drive -> Right-click in "Unallocated" -> New Simple Volume -> Follow the rest of the wizard with next, next, next..._

 ![](Rufus3.png)